ryanchi9170/ryanchi9170/README.md

 - 🔭 I’m currently seeking a job as a software engineer
 - :jp: Studied abroad in Tokyo, Japan :tokyo_tower: 2015-2016
-- 💬 Ask me about music, games, Japan, and the Boy Scouts of America
+- 💬 Ask me about music, video games, Japan, and the Boy Scouts of America